-Proposed One-Year Navigation Center Pilot
+One-Year Navigation Center Pilot Overview

-The Tahoe Truckee Homeless Action Coalition is advancing a one-year Navigation Center pilot to provide a small, year-round space where people experiencing homelessness can access interim beds and stabilizing support services.
-The proposed 3,000-square-foot center would offer 6 interim housing beds and 10 year round shelter beds, giving community members a safe place to stay while connecting with case management, healthcare, and housing navigation services.
+The 3,000-square-foot Center will offer six interim housing beds and 10 year-round shelter beds, giving community members a safe place to stay while connecting with case management, healthcare, and housing navigation services.

-In October, funding requests are moving forward to the elected boards of the Town of Truckee, Tahoe Forest Hospital District, and Nevada County.
 This pilot project represents an important first step toward a permanent, locally supported homelessness response system.
 By testing this model, the Coalition aims to learn what works, build community trust, and ensure that every person in the Tahoe-Truckee region has a pathway to stability and housing.

 Fast Facts